OXERVATE® is a recombinant human nerve growth factor indicated for the treatment of neurotrophic keratitis (NK).

 About NK

-Corneal nerve damage may lead to a decrease in or total loss of corneal sensitivity—the hallmark of neurotrophic keratitis (NK).5
+Corneal nerve damage may lead to a decrease in or total loss of corneal sensitivity—a hallmark of neurotrophic keratitis (NK).6

-This impairment in corneal innervation and sensitivity can then lead to epithelial breakdown in the cornea.5
+This impairment in corneal innervation and sensitivity may then lead to epithelial breakdown in the cornea.6

-Cenegermin-bkbj, the active ingredient in OXERVATE, is a recombinant form of human nerve growth factor (rhNGF).1
+The active ingredient in OXERVATE is a recombinant human nerve growth factor (rhNGF)1

 Efficacy & Safety